NimajF/umarket/README.md

 <h2>Features</h2>
 This project has a TON of new different features implemented by me in addition to those learned in the course.<br>
 The course's final project was a "very basic" web page about Campgrounds.
 Just HTML, a bit of CSS and EJS, and basic CRUD.
-Also that project will be uploaded to my GitHub profile.<br>
+Also that project will be uploaded to my GitHub profile as well.<br>

 <b>Coming soon features:</b><br>
 - Shopping cart to quickly add or remove products.